Life insurance underwriting: What is it & how does it work?

 Frequently asked questions

-How long does the life insurance underwriting take?
+How long does life insurance underwriting take?

 What do life insurance underwriters look for?

-The underwriter looks for risk factors that could shorten your lifespan, like a smoking habit or history of illness.
+The underwriter looks for risk factors that could shorten your lifespan, like a smoking habit or a history of illness.
 The more risks you present, the more you’ll pay for your policy.

 References